shawngraham/hist1900/docs/3.Technical_Help/Text Formatting.md

 In the right-hand sidepane in Obsidian, you can also view a tag explorer to help you navigate your materials.

+You can make a link to another note in your vault by typing ``[[`` and then scroll through the popup of note titles, or start typing the name of a new note you want to make at that spot; eg ``[[this note doesn't exist yet]]`` but if I clicked on that link in Obsidian I'd get a new note with that title.

+You can make a link to a website like this: `[link text](https://some.website.com)` changing up 'link text' and the url, obviously. **nb** there is no space between the square bracket bit and the parentheses.

 Within obsidian, you can drag and drop images right in.
 This will create a copy of the image inside your vault.
 Then, start typing:

 ```